AdobeDocs/audience-manager.fr-FR/help/using/features/audience-marketplace/marketplace-data-buyers/marketplace-buyer-billing.md

 ## Création de rapports en masse

 To reduce errors and overhead while reporting [!DNL CPM] usage, you can use the bulk reporting option to download a [!DNL CSV] file containing the data feeds and segments, fill in the usage, and upload it back to [!DNL Audience Manager].
-Vous pouvez utiliser des rapports en masse pour rapporter l&#39;utilisation des flux et des segments.
+Vous pouvez utiliser des rapports en masse pour rapporter l'utilisation des flux et des segments.

 To update [!DNL CPM] usage in bulk: